Learn

 What is a round-robin league?

-A round-robin league is a competition format where every team plays every other team the same number of times.
-There's no single-elimination bracket.
-Every game counts, and the standings at the end reflect overall performance across the full schedule.
+A round-robin league is a competition format where every team plays every other team the same number of times — no knockout bracket, every game counts, and the final standings reflect overall performance across the full schedule.
+It is the format used by the Premier League, La Liga, the Champions League group stage, and most rec leagues.

 The basic idea

 In a single round-robin with N teams, each pair of teams plays exactly once.
 That gives you N × (N − 1) ÷ 2 total matches.
-For 8 teams that's 28 matches.
-For 6 teams it's 15.
+For 4 teams that's 6 (the diagram above).
+For 8 teams it's 28; for 12 teams, 66; for 20 teams, 190.
 Every team plays N − 1 matches over N − 1 rounds (assuming an even count).

 A worked example

-Say you have four teams: A, B, C, and D. Here's the full single round-robin schedule:
+Say you have four teams: A, B, C, and D. Here is the full single round-robin schedule, ordered by round:

-Three rounds, six matches, and every team has played every other team exactly once.
+Three rounds, six matches, every team has played every other team exactly once.
 The winner is whoever leads the standings table after all six matches are played.
+Here is exactly what the generator prints when you feed it those four teams:

 Single vs double round-robin

-A double round-robin doubles everything: every pair plays twice, usually once at each team's home venue.
-That's the format used by the English Premier League, La Liga, the UEFA Champions League group stage, and most domestic football leagues worldwide.
+A double round-robindoubles everything: every pair plays twice, almost always once at each team's home venue.
+That is the format used by the English Premier League, La Liga, the UEFA Champions League group stage, and most domestic football leagues worldwide.
 With N teams you get N × (N − 1) matches over 2(N − 1) rounds.

 Odd number of teams

 With an odd number of teams, perfect pairing isn't possible in a single round.
 One team sits out each round.
-That's the rotating bye.
+That is the rotating bye.
 The bye moves through every team in the cycle so each team gets exactly one rest.
-A 7-team round-robin, for example, runs over 7 rounds with 3 matches and one bye per round.
+A 5-team round-robin runs over 5 rounds with 2 matches and one bye per round:

 Round-robin vs single-elimination

-A single-elimination bracket finishes faster.
-Log(N) rounds instead of N − 1.
+A single-elimination bracket finishes faster: log₂(N) rounds instead of N − 1.
 But one bad day knocks a team out for good.
-Round-robin is fairer because performance averages over many matches, but takes longer and is harder to fit into a single weekend.
-Many tournaments run a round-robin group stage and then a single-elimination knockout (the World Cup, the Champions League, most pickleball tournaments).
+Round-robin is fairer because performance averages over many matches; it just takes longer and is harder to fit into a single weekend.
+Many tournaments run a round-robin group stage and then a single-elimination knockout — the World Cup, the Champions League, most pickleball tournaments.

 Standings and tiebreakers